Pejman712/Non_Repetetive_LiDAR_Registertion/README.md

 ---

 ## 📂 Datasets & Structure
+The bag files containing the lidar and IMU topics can be found at https://doi.org/10.5281/zenodo.17091989
 - 📁 `testdata/`: Benchmark point cloud datasets from CERN
 - 📁 `Figures/`: Visuals used in the paper and documentation

 ---